 Our Invoice Data Extraction platform is the ideal embodiment of this specialized approach.
 It is a purpose-built solution that delivers an 80% average cost reduction in invoice processing.
 The workflow is direct and efficient: you simply upload your documents, provide optional natural language instructions, and download a perfectly structured Excel file.

-If you are ready to move beyond the limitations of OCR and the risks of general AI, you can Get started free and process up to 50 pages every month.
+If you are ready to move beyond the limitations of OCR and the risks of general AI, the first step is to test a specialized tool with your own documents.